bot2048/SnakeGame/README.md

-Snake Game in C++
+Snake Game in C++: Project Overview
-Overview
+Introduction
-This Snake Game is a console-based implementation in C++.
-It provides a classic gaming experience where the player controls a snake that moves around the screen, eating food to grow longer while avoiding collisions with itself and the game boundaries.
+This console-based Snake Game, implemented in C++, offers a classic gaming experience where players control a snake that navigates the screen.
+The objective is to consume food, consequently growing longer, while carefully avoiding collisions with both itself and the game boundaries.

 Features
+Textures

-Textures: We generated background image from DALLE and used apple logo and block logo from stock images.
+The game incorporates visually appealing textures, including a background image generated from DALLE, and apple and block logos sourced from stock images.

-Fonts: We used font from https://www.dafont.com/diediedie.font
+Fonts
+Utilizing fonts from Diediedie Font enhances the visual presentation of the game.

+Simple Controls
-Simple Controls: Use arrow keys (UP, DOWN, LEFT, RIGHT) or (W,A,S,D) to control the snake's direction.
+Players can easily maneuver the snake using arrow keys (UP, DOWN, LEFT, RIGHT) or (W, A, S, D).

+Scoring System
-Scoring System: Gain points by eating food, with each piece making the snake longer.
+Points are accumulated as the snake consumes food, with each piece contributing to the snake's length.

+Game Over
-Game Over: The game ends when the snake collides with the boundaries or itself.
+The game concludes when the snake collides with the boundaries or itself.

+Game Sounds
-Game Sounds: The game makes sound when snake eats a food and a boo sound when game gets over
+Enhancing the gaming experience, the game features sound effects triggered when the snake consumes food and a distinctive sound when the game concludes.

-High Score: This games uses file handling to maintain highscore in game
+High Score
+Leveraging file handling, the game maintains and displays a high score for players to strive towards.

-How to run:
+How to Run

-Simply run Snake_Game.exe
+Execute the Snake_Game.exe file to launch the game effortlessly.

-Source Code:
+Source Code

-Source code is in Code folder
+The source code is accessible in the Code folder.